interop-alliance/life-server/README.md

 ## Background

-`personal-data-framework` is a personal data server, originally based on MIT's Solid Project.
+`life-server` is a personal data server, originally based on MIT's Solid Project.

-Personal Data Framework is an integrated architecture (server, client, specs and tutorials) for writing offline-first self-sovereign decentralized web apps, which allow the user to BYOAS (Bring Your Own Authentication/Authorization + Storage).
+Life Server is an integrated architecture (server, client, specs and tutorials) for writing offline-first self-sovereign decentralized web apps, which allow the user to BYOAS (Bring Your Own Authentication/Authorization + Storage).

 #### Value Proposition for Developers